Is now a good time to buy a house?

 MoneySavingExpert’s Martin Lewis says that for those who have found their dream home and have triple-checked that the mortgage and bills are affordable, now could be a good time to buy a house.

-For other people, buying now may not be a good idea, especially if you are doing it because you think a recession is coming or if you would struggle to pay higher interest rates.
+For other people, buying now may not be a good idea, particularly if you are doing it because you think a recession is coming or if you would struggle to pay higher interest rates.

 It is worth weighing up the costs of getting on the property ladder in the current climate though, compared with what you are currently paying if you are renting.